kobros-tech/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 #. **Gross**
 #. **Net Salary**: Final amount to be paid to the employee
 #. **Monthly End Autopay**
-#. **Other Lines**: depends on whether there are any salary attachments to the employee.
+#. **Other Lines**: Depends on whether there are any salary attachments to the employee.

 .. note::
-   Do note there will be no MPF computation line for the first month payslip as the **employee** contribution starts on second month.
-   The **employer** contribution for the second month will include the back-pay of the first month.
+   Do note there will be no MPF contribution for the first month.
+Both **employee** and **employer** contribution starts on second month and the **employer** contribution for the second month will include back-pay of the first month.

-Once you are satisfied with the Payslips, click :guilabel:`Create Draft entry` to generate a draft accounting journal entry found in the :guilabel:`Other Info` tab of the payslip.
+Once you are satisfied with the Payslips, click :guilabel:`Create Draft entry` to generate a draft journal entry found in the :guilabel:`Other Info` tab of the payslip.

 Paying your employees
 ---------------------